joe-lynch/intelligent-agents/README.md

 - There are six agents in this scenario.
 The approach is very similar to scenario 4.
 Improvements could be made to how the agents communicate to make for a more efficient implementation.
 However, all resources are collected before the agent's collective energy runs out.

 ### File Descriptions
+#### scenario_X.mas2j
+These are files that specify the scenario that should be run.
+Open this file in the Jason IDE to load the respective scenario.
+Don't edit.

+#### scenario.json
+This is a JSON file that is used during the set up of the scenarios.
+Don't edit.

+#### libs
+This folder contains *rover.jar* which is where the whole environment of the scenarios is defined.

+#### aiLibs
+This folder contains all the Java classes that the agents use, such as

 ### More information
 For more information about getting started with Jason [see here](http://jason.sourceforge.net/mini-tutorial/getting-started/).